IngridKJ/momentum_balance_inertia/README.md

 [ParaView](./ParaView/) directory is mainly for .py scripts or .pvsm files for visualization in ParaView.

 Convergence analysis:
-Some weird thing happen with the rates.
-Currently revisiting "everyting"
 * [convergence_runscript_dynamic](./convergence_runscript_dynamic.py) is the runscript for running the convergence analysis.
+Function "bubble" is used for investigating convergence in space.
+Function "sine_bubble" is used for investigating convergence in time.
 * [manufactured_solution_dynamic](./manufactured_solution_dynamic.py) is implementation of a verification setup for the dynamic momentum balance.

 Sanity check: Checking convergence rates for static momentum balance
 * [convergence_runscript_static](./convergence_runscript_static.py) is the runscript for running the convergence analysis.
 * [manufactured_solution_static](./manufactured_solution_static.py) is implementation of a verification setup for the static momentum balance.

-Folders wit some visualization files are also found in the main directory.
+Folders with some visualization files are also found in the main directory.
 For now this includes the visualization files for
 * 2D static momentum balance analytical comparison